vlsi-lab/MARLIN/README.md

 ![](https://raw.githubusercontent.com/vlsi-lab/MARLIN/main/marlin_logo.png)
 # About
-This repository contains the code used in the research paper "**MARLIN: a Co-design Methodology for Approximate ReconfigurabLe Inference of Neural Networks at the Edge**".
+This repository contains the code used in the research paper "**MARLIN: a Co-design Methodology for Approximate ReconfigurabLe Inference of Neural Networks at the Edge**", published in "IEEE Transactions on Circuits and Systems I: Regular Papers".
 The code can be used as it is to reproduce the results presented in the paper.

 MARLIN is a methodology that enables the implementation of approximate neural networks (NNs) on a RISC-V core.